 - Match the audibooks (roughly) to your child’s level of language proficiency.
 While Audible does not classify its audiobooks by level of difficulty, it does classify them by age appropriateness, which we can use as a rough guide for proficiency.
 For beginning language learners, start with books targeted at ages 0-4; intermediate learners should steer towards the ages 5-7 category.

 - If your child is just starting a foreign language, look for supplemental materials to support his/her listening.
 If your child is in his/her first few years of language study, it’s a good idea to listen to picture books that you’ve already read in English, so that your child can enjoy the listening experience rather than dissecting every part of the narrative. if your library has a good selection of foreign language books, you could also consider checking out those that have corresponding audiobooks.
 Following the written text while listening (for children who can read) will provide extra reinforcement of the target language in your child’s mind.

 - Enjoy your audiobooks…again and again!
 Listen to your audiobooks while you’re folding laundry, eating lunch, driving to extracurriculars, playing with Duplos, drawing at the table…whenever your family feels like it!
 If time allows, don’t hesitate to listen to it on repeat—younger children will likely request this anyways, and the repeated exposure to the story will aid in their comprehension.

-Next week, I’ll have a post with our family’s favorite audiobooks that we’ve listened to in Spanish and Portuguese.
+Next week, I’ll have a post with our family’s favorite Spanish audiobooks.
 In the meantime, I’d love to know: has your family used audiobooks to support language learning?
 Which ones have you enjoyed most?